feature-hub/feature-hub/README.md

 ```

 A React integrator can then use the `ReactFeatureAppLoader` or the
-`ReactFeatureAppContainer` to place feature apps onto the web page.
+`ReactFeatureAppContainer` to place Feature Apps onto the web page.
 Both need
-the feature app manager singleton instance to create their feature app.
+the Feature App manager singleton instance to create their Feature App.

 #### React Feature App Loader

-With the `ReactFeatureAppLoader` a feature app can be loaded and rendered by
+With the `ReactFeatureAppLoader` a Feature App can be loaded and rendered by
 defining the URL to its JavaScript UMD bundle, e.g.:

 ```jsx